-- 1. APOE variant analysis (81401, 81479, S3852) is considered medically necessary when: - A. The member/enrollee is being evaluated for treatment with monoclonal antibodies directed against aggregated forms of beta amyloid (such as Leqembi). - II.
+- I. APOE variant analysis (81401, 81479, S3852) is considered medically necessary when: - A. The member/enrollee has a diagnosis of Alzheimer's disease, AND - B. The member/enrollee is being evaluated for suitability of treatment with monoclonal antibodies directed against aggregated forms of beta amyloid (such as Leqembi or Kisunla).

+II.
 APOE variant analysis (81401, 81479, S3852) is considered investigational for all other indications